alpaka-group/mallocMC/INSTALL.md

 Linking to your Project
 -----------------------

-To use mallocMC in your project, you must include the header `mallocMC.hpp` and add the correct include path.
+To use mallocMC in your project, you must include the header `mallocMC/mallocMC.hpp` and add the correct include path.

 Because we are linking to Boost and CUDA, the following **external dependencies** must be linked: